joshpensky/transport-exhibit/README.md

 - 1 SparkFun RedBoard, with microUSB cable
 - 1 breadboard
-- 11 jumper wires
+- 8 jumper wires
 - 3 push buttons
-- 1 potentiometer
+- 1 potentiomete

 The circuit diagram below shows how to hook up all of the materials: